bguesman/docsify-test/docs/README.md

 * Physically-based atmospheric scattering.
 This includes Rayleigh, Mie, and isotropic scattering, capable of modeling everything from the blue color of the sky on Earth to the yellow sulfuric clouds of Venus.
 * Physically-based volumetric fog and aerial perspective.
-* Procedural physically-based volumetric clouds.
+* Procedural physically-based, interpolable volumetric clouds.
-* Procedural physically-based 2D clouds (a more performant alternative to the volumetric clouds).
+* Procedural physically-based, interpolable 2D clouds (a more performant alternative to the volumetric clouds).
 * Procedural nebulae.
 * Procedural star fields.
 * Support for up to eight celestial bodies that illuminate the clouds and atmosphere, and cast cloud shadows.
 This can be suns, planets, rocky moons, gas giants, etc.